 The National Risk Assessment Partnership (NRAP)—an initiative within DOE’s Office of Fossil Energy and led by the National Energy Technology Laboratory—applies DOE’s core competency in science-based prediction for engineered–natural systems to the long-term storage of carbon dioxide (CO2).
 NRAP relies on integration of expertise and resources across five national labs (LANL, LBNL, LLNL, NETL, and PNNL).

 NETL's Advanced Offshore Research is focused on developing a scientific base for predicting and quantifying potential risks associated with exploration and production in extreme offshore environments.
 The overarching goal of all projects in the Offshore portfolio is to prevent and improve response efforts related to offshore hydrocarbon spills.

-The Rare Earth Elements from Coal and Coal Byproducts portfolio contains a comprehensive set of all publicly available data that were produced during a Congressionally funded assessment and analysis of the feasibility of economically recovering rare earth elements (REEs) from coal and coal byproduct streams such as fly ash, coal refuse, and aqueous effluents.
+The Critical Minerals Sustainability Program portfolio contains a comprehensive set of all publicly available data that were produced during a Congressionally funded assessment and analysis of the feasibility of economically recovering rare earth elements (REEs) from coal and coal by-product streams such as fly ash, coal refuse, and aqueous effluents.
 All publicly available datasets are accompanied by supplemental information that provides context on why, where, and how the data were collected.

 eXtremeMAT brings together seven leading U.S. DOE National Laboratories to harness the unparalleled breadth of unique capabilities for materials design, high-performance computing, manufacturing, and characterization that exist across the U.S. DOE complex to accelerate the development of materials for service in extreme environments.